ploomber/soopervisor/README.rst

    soopervisor export training

-Soopervisor will take care of packaging your code and submitting it for execution.
-If using Argo Workflows, it will create a Docker image, upload it to the configured registry, generate an Argo's YAML spec and submit the workflow.

 Depending on the selected backend (Argo, Airflow, AWS Batch or AWS Lambda), configuration details will change but the API remains the same: